The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 Hoodman Steel 1TB CFexpress Type-B

-Hoodman Steel 1TB CFexpress Type B is a great value similar to the Lexar Gold cards.
-They also have a Tough Build and a Limited Lifetime Warranty.
-In the Nikon Z8, they performed at 614MB/s when testing buffer speeds.
+Hoodman Steel 1TB CFexpress Type B is a great value, similar to the Lexar Gold cards.
+It has a Tough Build and a Limited Lifetime Warranty.
+When testing buffer speeds in the Nikon Z8, it performed at 614MB/s.

 Nikon Z8 In-Camera Speeds: 614 MB/s